 "Stronger than Superman" in the USA.
-Plans are afoot to show the play in New York in Fall 2017 A Bengali translation of the play has just been successfully produced in Calcutta under the title "Amio Superman".
+Plans are afoot to show the play in New York in Fall 2017 A Bengali translation of the play was successfully produced in Calcutta under the title "Amio Superman" in Spring 2014.
 It was directed by Jayati Bose.
 The play is still running in Seoul at the Hakchon Theatre where it premiered in April 2013.

 This website will introduce you to some of the activities I am involved in as a writer and translator.
 I have been working in theatre since 1968 when I left Drama Centre London,